mchorse/reads/content/emoticons-changelog.md

+## Version 1.0.1

+This patch fixes a couple of bugs.

+**Compatible** with McLib **2.3** and optionally with Blockbuster **2.3** and Metamorph **1.2.7**.
+It doesn't mean that future versions of McLib, Blockbuster and Metamorph would be incompatible, but older versions are most likely incompatible.

+* Fixed existing poses crash the game when they don't have specific transformation (i.e. new miscellaneous bones)
+* Fixed most of the models lacking miscellaneous bones

 ## Version 1.0

 This update adds more emotes, morph emote system for props (requires Metamorph), a couple of tweaks, and handful of bug fixes.